 Bain Sisters Annie Bland and Jessie Bell lived with Granny Mary Bland after their husbands died.
 Annie’s daughter Mary and granddaughter Barbara Mary also lived there for a while.
-She, Barbara, now has a daughter Linda Mary who has a daughter Mary-Kate – So much of Mary’s !
+Barbara now has a daughter Linda Mary, who has a daughter Mary-Kate – So much of Marys !

 The old home now has an artist family living in it and has been beautifully restored.

-Apparently this was Granny Bland’s – we grew up with it in our display cabimet
+Apparently this was Granny Bland’s – we grew up with it in our display cabinet

 Granny Bland had a husband and five sons.
 She buried her husband and three of her sons in the same grave – later she was buried there.
 Her only surviving son Bunty later joined them all.

 Mum says Barnie Neveling had a rather caustic tongue at times – it was he who told Mum that Frank Bland’s brother – either Bobby or Bertie – had “taken his own life” – he was a pharmacist and couldn’t live with his asthma any longer.
 Granny Bland spoke of it as an accidental overdose.
 Mum didn’t think it was necessary for Barnie to tell her that.